Ahmed Ahmed: Career

 Ahmed Ahmed is a regular performer at The Comedy Store in Hollywood and tours all across the US and Europe.
 He was the winner of the first annual Richard Pryor Award for ethnic comedy at the Edinburgh Festival in Scotland in the summer of 2004.
 Ahmed was a member of the Axis of Evil Comedy Tour.
 He was also a notable guest for Axis of Justice which is a rock and heavy metal concert which fights for social justice.

 He had a regular role in the TBS sitcom Sullivan & Son.

 In 2019, Ahmed received media attention after an audience member called 911 in response to his stand-up set.

 Personal life

 Ahmed says his role models include his parents, Muhammad Ali, Mitzi Shore, and friend Vince Vaughn.

-Following 9/11, and through 2004, Ahmed Ahmed and the comedian Rabbi Bob Alper toured the United States with their avant-grade show "One Arab, One Jew, One Stage" about interfaith harmony and essential human dignity.
+Following 9/11, and through 2004, Ahmed Ahmed and the comedian Rabbi Bob Alper toured the United States with their avant-garde show "One Arab, One Jew, One Stage" about interfaith harmony and essential human dignity.